MicrosoftDocs/azure-devops-docs/docs/artifacts/universal-packages/universal-packages-upstream.md

 With Azure Artifacts, you can enable upstream sources to start consuming packages from public registries such as NuGet.org or npmjs.com.
 Once you enable upstream sources, Azure Artifacts will save a copy of any packages you install from upstream.
 Azure Artifacts also supports using other feeds as upstreams.
 In this article, you will learn how to add a new Universal Packages upstream source with a feed in your organization or other organizations within the same Azure Active Directory.
 See [Manage access with Azure Active Directory](../../organizations/accounts/connect-organization-to-azure-ad.md) to learn how to connect your organization to Azure Active Directory.

-## Add an upstream source with a feed in your organization
+## Add a feed in your organization as an upstream source

 1. Select the ![gear icon](../../media/icons/gear-icon.png) at the top right corner to navigate to **Feed Settings**.